 If you’ve recently conducted a Google search of your name and discovered an article related to legal battles or court proceedings from CaseText.com, there’s a good chance you don’t want others finding this information.
 If that’s the case, you’ve arrived at the right place.
 Depending on the nature of the proceeding and your involvement, the link could be negatively affecting your personal and professional opportunities.
-Thankfully, if there is an article about you on the CaseText website, it can easily be removed – it only requires a few minutes of speaking with one of our Reputation Advisors (schedule a free consultation now!).
+Thankfully, if there is an article about you from the CaseText website, it can easily be removed from search engines – just follow the steps below.

 What is CaseText.com?